Integrative Psychotherapy for adult children of immigrant parents, mixed and multicultural people

 I have experience and enjoy working with second or third time therapy seekers and:

-Individuals caring for a family member with intense emotional needs
+Individuals used to caring for a family member with intense emotional needs

-Professionals who have lived most of their lives trying to meet parental expectations while privately rebelling
+Professionals who have lived most of their lives trying to meet parental or cultural expectations while privately rebelling

-Those who find themselves easily frustrated, struggling to stay level-headed and feel stuck in their communication with others
+Those who find themselves easily frustrated or disconnected, struggling to stay level-headed and feel stuck in their communication with others

 Women and femmes who want to break free from overthinking and develop a healthier relationship with their feelings and body

-Couples on the path to marriage and parenthood who wish to break generational cycles, fostering deeper connection and intentional change
+Couples and individuals on the path to marriage and parenthood who wish to break generational cycles, fostering deeper connection and intentional change

 Lawyers, educators and advocates